 In the event of a major disaster, influenza, act of terrorism or other emergency, we believe that our Group's social responsibility includes confirming the safety of our employees and their families, as well as ensuring that, as a manufacturer of products with world-leading market shares, we can continually supply our customers and minimize the impact to our business.
 For that reason, we have begun formulating and implementing business continuity plans (BCP) for major business sites in and outside Japan.

 BCP are plans based on an analysis of conceivable risk scenarios for each site, and their contents are determined in accordance with the risk levels.
 In terms of specific activities, BCP encompass the creation of emergency manuals, earthquake strengthening of facilities, storage of food, establishment of an internal fire brigade, disaster drills, and introduction of a personnel safety confirmation system, among other measures.

-In FY2015, we formulated basic BCP for the Suzhou and Zhuhai plants in China, and completed formulation of a BCP action plan for the Cambodia plant.
-Furthermore, at the Karuizawa Plant, we conducted regular BCP training drills simulating our response to an earthquake, while at the Thai plants, we conducted training drills simulating flooding.
+In FY2016, we formulated basic BCP for the Bang Pa-in Plant in Thailand and the Malaysia plant, and completed formulation of a BCP action plan for the Shanghai, Suzhou, and Zhuhai plants in China.
+Furthermore, at the Karuizawa Plant, we conducted BCP training drills three times to simulate our response to an earthquake.
+In addition, several divisions in Thailand acquired ISO 22301, an international standard for business continuity management.
+They also formulated plans for BCP drills and conducted training drills simulating flooding.

 Future Issues and Goals

-Going forward, we will establish a BCP structure responsive to various kinds of risks and firmly establish the structure through risk management initiatives.
+Moving forward, we will establish a BCP structure responsive to the various risks at our key bases worldwide and firmly establish the structure through risk management initiatives.